Global High-Level Panel on Water and Peace - Secretariat

 The Geneva Water Hub acts as Secretariat of the Panel.
 The Strategic Foresight Group, a think tank based in Mumbai, supports the work of the Panel.

-In September 2017 there will be the launching of the Panel’s Report in Geneva and in New York.
-The Report will then be presented in regional events all around the world and at the 2018 World Water Forum in Brasília.
+In September 2017, the Global High-Level Panel on Water and Peace launched the final recommendation Report in Geneva and in New York.
+The Report was then presented at the 2018 World Water Forum in Brasília, 18-23 March 2018.

 - The Members of the Global High-Level Panel on Water and Peace